Karrygill/object-detection/README.md

 - Tune the parameters according to the dataset and make the changes in the config file as mentioned in the above link.
 I trained our dataset on yolo medium network for 20 epochs with MAP@.95 = 0.784 and MAP@0.5 = 0.958
 - Once the training is complete, you can check the results in the run folder.
 - Download the best weight generated during the training.
 It will be used for the detection task later.
+- You can find the latest code which I used here :

 # Model detection
 - Once the training is complete, you can use the best weights generated during training for the detection task on any new image.